horizontalsystems/BitcoinCore.Swift/README.md

 # BitcoinCore.Swift

-BitcoinCore for Bitcoin, BitcoinCash(ABC), Litecoin and Dash wallet toolkit for Swift.
-This is a full implementation of SPV node including wallet creation/restore, synchronization with network, send/receive transactions, and more.
+`BitcoinCore.Swift` is a core package that implements a full Simplified Payment Verification (`SPV`) client in `Swift`.
+It implements Bitcoin `P2P Protocol` and can be extended to be a client of other Bitcoin forks like BitcoinCash, Litecoin, etc. Currently, we have extensions [BitcoinKit.Swift](https://github.com/horizontalsystems/BitcoinKit.Swift), [BitcoinCashKit.Swift](https://github.com/horizontalsystems/BitcoinCashKit.Swift), [LitecoinKit.Swift](https://github.com/horizontalsystems/LitecoinKit.Swift) and [DashKit.Swift](https://github.com/horizontalsystems/DashKit.Swift) that complement this package with blockchain(fork) specific logic and used by `UnstoppableWallet` for integration of them.

+Being an SPV client, `BitcoinCore.Swift` downloads and validates all the block headers, inclusion of transactions in the blocks, integrity and immutability of transactions as described in the Bitcoin whitepaper or delegates validation to the extensions that implement the forks of Bitcoin.

 ## Features

+- [x] Bitcoin P2P Protocol implementaion in Swift.
-- Full SPV implementation for fast mobile performance
+- [x] Full SPV implementation for fast mobile performance with account security and privacy in mind
-- Send/Receive Legacy transactions (*P2PKH*, *P2PK*, *P2SH*)
-- [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) hierarchical deterministic wallets implementation.
-- [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic code for generating deterministic keys.
-- [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) multi-account hierarchy for deterministic wallets.
+- [x] `P2PK`, `P2PKH`, `P2SH-P2WPKH`, `P2WPKH` outputs support.
+- [x] Restoring with mnemonic seed.
+(Generated from private seed phrase)
+- [x] Restoring with [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) extended public key.
+(This becomes a `Watch account` unable to spend funds)
+- [x] Quick initial restore over node API. (optional)
+- [x] Handling transaction (Replacement)/(Doube spend)/(Failure by expiration)
+- [x] Optimized UTXO selection when spending coins.
+- [x] [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki) or simple shuffle output ordering. (configurable)
-- [BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) URI schemes, which include payment address, amount, label and other params
+- [x] [BIP21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) URI schemes with payment address, amount, label and other parameters

-### Initialization

-Core must be used by concrete Kit, i.e. BitcoinKit.Swift, DashKit.swift...
+## Usage

+This package is designed to be used by a concrete kit like BitcoinKit.Swift.
+See [BitcoinKit.Swift](https://github.com/horizontalsystems/BitcoinKit.Swift) for more documentation.

 ## Prerequisites